nordmanndev/ubuntu-server-setup/README.md

 <!-- ⌨️ You will also be asked to provide a `hostname` for your server. -->

-⌨️ During configuration of Postgres, you will be asked to specify which role to add and whether they should be a superuser or not.

 ⌨️ When setting up Postfix and configuring System Updates and Notification Settings, you'll be asked for

 - the System Administrator's email address (to **receive** notifications)